 While there are many different ways to observe and celebrate Christmas, the advent season has led to a modern-day embrace of a Christmas season running approximately from the day after Thanksgiving through New Year’s Day.

-In addition to religious services on Christmas Eve and Christmas Day, families gather to exchange gifts, enjoy Christmas cookies (shoutout to my grandma’s time-honored recipe!), and decorate Christmas trees.
+In addition to religious services on Christmas Eve and Christmas Day in NYC, families gather to exchange gifts, enjoy Christmas cookies (shoutout to my grandma’s time-honored recipe!), and decorate Christmas trees.

 New York is quite the Christmas town, and celebrating the holidays in NYC is made easy by the wide variety of activities, performances, displays, markets, and restaurants that are rockin’ around the Christmas tree.